-These bright and colorful Sprinkle Cookies have a wonderfully soft and chewy texture and come together easily for a fun family baking project.
+A recipe for Sprinkle Sugar Cookies!
+These bright and colorful cookies have a wonderfully soft and chewy texture and come together easily for a fun family baking project.

-Place the cookies at least 2 inches apart on the baking sheets.
-They will spread.
+Arrange the cookies at least two inches (5 centimeters) apart on the prepared baking sheet.
+They will spread in the oven.

 Adapted from Sugarcrafter

 - 3/4 cup (170 grams) unsalted butter softened at room temperature

 - 1 cup (200 grams) granulated sugar

 - 1 1/2 teaspoons (7 milliliters) vanilla extract

 - 1/2 teaspoon (2.5 milliliters) almond extract

 - 2 cups (250 grams) all purpose flour

 - 1 1/2 teaspoons (6 grams) baking powder